Home Insurance Payment Options: Monthly vs Annual & How to Save

 Annual (Lump-Sum) Payment

 Paying the full premium upfront is the most cost-effective method.
-Insurers reward this commitment with a pay-in-full discount of 5%–10%, and there are zero installment fees to worry about.
-The obvious downside is that it requires a large sum of cash at once — anywhere from a few hundred to several thousand dollars depending on your coverage level.
+Insurers reward this commitment with a pay-in-full discount of 5% to 10%, and there are zero installment fees to worry about.
+The obvious downside is that it requires a large sum of cash at once, anywhere from about $2,000 to $9,000+ depending on your coverage level and state.

 Monthly Payments